Epigenetics of depression: Effects of antidepressants on glucocorticoid receptors

 Increased NGFI-A binding, and the resulting increase in glucocorticoid receptor (GR) expression, leads to a decrease in depression-like behavior.
 Antidepressants can work to increase GR levels in affected patients, suppressing depressive symptoms.
 Electric shock therapy, is often used to treat patients with depression.
 It is found that this form of treatment results in an increase in NGFI-A expression levels.
 Electric shock therapy depolarizes a number of neurons throughout the brain, resulting in the increased activity of a number of intracellular pathways.
-This includes the cAMP pathway which, through downstream effects, results in expression of NGFI-A. Antidepressant drugs, such as Tranylcypromine and Imipramine were found to have a similar effect; treatment with these drugs led to increases in NGFI-A expression and subsequent GR expression.
+This includes the cAMP pathway which, through downstream effects, results in expression of NGFI-A. Antidepressant drugs, such as tranylcypromine and imipramine were found to have a similar effect; treatment with these drugs led to increases in NGFI-A expression and subsequent GR expression.
 These two drugs are thought to alter synaptic levels of 5-HT, which then alters the activity level of the cAMP pathway.
 It is also known that increased glucocorticoid receptor expression has been shown to modulate the HPA pathway by increasing negative feedback.
 This increase in expression results from decreased methylation, increased acetylation and binding of HGFI-A transcription factor.
 This promotes a more moderate HPA response than seen in those with depression which then decreases levels of hormones associated with stress.
-Another antidepressant, Desipramine was found to increase GR density and GR mRNA expression in the hippocampus.
+Another antidepressant, desipramine was found to increase GR density and GR mRNA expression in the hippocampus.
 It is thought that this is happening due to an interaction between the response element of GR and the acetyltransferase, CREB Binding Protein.
 Therefore, this antidepressant, by increasing acetylation, works to lessen the HPA response, and as a result, decrease depressive symptoms.

 HDAC inhibitors as antidepressants

-HDAC inhibitors have been show to cause antidepressant-like effects in animals.
+HDAC inhibitors have been shown to cause antidepressant-like effects in animals.
 Research shows that antidepressants make epigenetic changes to gene transcription thus altering signaling.
 These gene expression changes are seen in the BDNF, CRF, GDNF, and GR genes (see above sections).
 Histone modifications are consistently reported to alter chromatin structure during depression by the removal of acetyl groups, and to reverse this, HDAC inhibitors work by countering the removal of acetyl groups on histones.
 HDAC inhibitors can decrease gene transcription in the hippocampus and prefrontal cortex that is increased as a characteristic of depression.
 In animal studies of depression, short-term administration of HDAC inhibitors reduced the fear response in mice, and chronic administration produced antidepressant-like effects.
 This suggests that long-term treatment of HDAC inhibitors help in the treatment of depression.
-Some studies show that administration of HDAC inhibitors like Vorinostat and Romidepsin, hematologic cancer drugs, can augment the effect of other antidepressants.
+Some studies show that administration of HDAC inhibitors like vorinostat and romidepsin, hematologic cancer drugs, can augment the effect of other antidepressants.
 These HDAC inhibitors may become antidepressants in the future, but clinical trials must further assess their efficacy in humans.